Menu Close

 Challenges & Opportunities

 The main sustainability challenges arise from the age and style of the building.
 While the ground floor is extensively insulated (for the escape rooms), there is limited insulation in the first floor and the building is leased.
 Where possible LED lighting is being used and customers recycle any food or drink containers used on site.
 Eat Sleep Axe offer glass hire to reduce single use plastics and has a bring your own refreshments option too.
+Pete is also passionate about giving back to the local community and recently held a fundraiser for Leckhampton Rovers’ wildlife pond and climate change trail.

 Skip to content